hacl-star/hacl-star/README.md

 ## Vale-Crypto

-[Vale-Crypto](vale/) provides formally verified high-performance cryptographic code for some primitives in aassembly language.
+[Vale-Crypto](vale/) provides formally verified high-performance cryptographic code for selected primitives in assembly language.
 It relies on the [Vale tool](https://github.com/project-everest/vale) to produce code and proofs in [F\*](https://github.com/FStarLang/FStar).
 Vale supports multiple platforms and proves that its implementations are memory safe,